Vasar007/ProjectV/README.md

 ## Dependencies

-Target .NET Standard is 2.1 for libraries, .NET Core is 3.1 for web services and for desktop app.
-Version of C# is 8.0, version of F# is 4.7.
+Target .NET Standard is 2.1 for libraries, .NET is 5.0 for web services and for desktop app.
+Version of C# is 9.0, version of F# is 5.0.

 You can install all dependencies using NuGet package manager.